 The easiest ways to manage your buoyancy control while drift diving in Cozumel currents

-- Turn 180 degrees and physically face into the current, then gently use your fins to kick moderately, holding yourself in one place.
+2. Turn 180 degrees and physically face into the current, then gently use your fins to kick moderately, holding yourself in one place.
 Kind of like using a treadmill.
 And btw, watch the fish for pointers – many of them are doing this alongside you!

-- Look for a coral head, or a drop-off after a stretch of coral reef, then duck down behind it, allowing the current to pass over you.
+3. Look for a coral head, or a drop-off after a stretch of coral reef, then duck down behind it, allowing the current to pass over you.
 Even a small formation, and allowing the current to pass overhead, is an easy maneuver that will save you energy – and save you from getting out ahead of your divemaster and group.

-- Cozumel is a protected marine park, so no reef hooks, sticks, or knives are allowed.
+4. Cozumel is a protected marine park, so no reef hooks, sticks, or knives are allowed.
 These common crutches for buoyancy or control in a drift certainly would come in handy if the drift is unusually strong for some reason.
 Instead, try to duck down and find a NON-coral or sponge area, and use one finger to lightly hook onto a rock or the sand.
 It really doesn’t take much to keep you in place and wait for your divemaster.
 Ideally, you shouldn’t touch even the sandy bottom, as there are living critters all through the sand.
-But better still if you’ve used the previous two tips well before this point, so you stay in control, and let your dive guide lead the way at all times.
+But better still if you’ve used the previous two tips well before this point, so you stay in control, and let your dive master lead the way at all times.

 But again, a strong current that is difficult to manage is something that does happen here and there, but it is not like the current is ripping every day.
 Most of the time, drift diving in Cozumel is awesome!